MitaliKatudia/WuzzyBears/README.txt

 Added a README file
 Changed the Views/Home/Index.cshtml file to display 'Welcome to Wuzzy Bears Company' instead of Welcome.
 Had a look at the packages installed....
-Updated some of the packages packages according to th requirement Did not have Microsoft.VisualStudio.Web.CoreGeneration.Design package.
+Updated some of the packages packages according to the requirement Did not have Microsoft.VisualStudio.Web.CoreGeneration.Design package.
 Installed the new package from Project/Manage NuGet Packages Created a Git Repository named WuzzyBears